chadmichel/Korben/README.md

 JQuery, Korben uses JQuery's deferred library.

+#Are there any unit tests?

+Of course there are (or is it 'is'?).
+To run the unit tests you will need to have something running that can host the files.
+I use [node] (http://nodejs.org/) for that.
+You could host the unit tests in any web server, but it must be a web server.
+IndexedDB will not work against a file:// based path.

 #How to use?

 Korben has a pretty simple API.
 Things such as putting a record into IndexedDB is very simple.
 The API often makes use of JQuery's deferred class.

 # Where is the library?

+[Source] (public/javascripts/korben.js)